Camden (CDP), Maine

 Camden is a census-designated place (CDP) comprising the main village in the town of Camden in Knox County, Maine, United States.
 The population was 3,570 at the 2010 census, out of 4,850 in the entire town of Camden.

 Geography

-The Camden CDP is located in the southeast part of the town of Camden at 44°12′37″N 69°4′6″W (44.21044, −69.068376), where the Megunticook River enters Penobscot Bay.
+The Camden CDP is located in the southeastern part of the town of Camden, at 44°12′37″N 69°4′6″W (44.21044, −69.068376), where the Megunticook River enters Penobscot Bay.
 The CDP extends south to the Rockport town line, west to Simonton Road and Cobb Road, and north to Mount Battie Road and Beloin Road.
 The east edge of the CDP follows the shore of Penobscot Bay.
 The 790 ft summit of Mount Battie, part of Camden Hills State Park, is within the CDP.

 U.S. Route 1 passes through the center of the village, leading north 18 mi to Belfast and south 8 mi to Rockland.
 Maine State Routes 52 (Mountain Street) and 105 (Washington Street) lead northwest out of the village.
 Route 52 leads 7 mi to Lincolnville Center, while Route 105 leads 6 mi to Hope.